 - The minimum escalation timeout is 1 minute if there is a single target on an escalation rule.
 Alternatively, if there is more than one target in an escalation level the minimum escalation timeout is 5 minutes.
 These restrictions are displayed in the web UI.

-Go to Configuration > Escalation Policies.
+Go to People Escalation Policies.

 Click New Escalation Policy to create a new escalation policy, or click an existing escalation policy's gear icon and then Edit to edit an existing one.

-Click Save and you're done!
+- Click Save and you're done!